Samuel Fuller: Acting

-Style and theme
+Style and themes

 Fuller's work has been described as primitive by Luc Moullet and by the influential American critics Manny Farber and Andrew Sarris.
 Grant Tracey has used the term "narrative tabloid" to refer to Fuller's style of filmmaking.
 This was the result of his often lower budgets, but also reflected Fuller's pulp-inspired writing.

-Fuller was known for using intense close-ups, off-centered framings, and shock editing in many of his films, which were often about men facing death in combat.
+Fuller was known for using intense close-ups, off-center framings, and shock editing in many of his films, which were often about men facing death in combat.
 These scenes were both violent and tragic.

 Fuller often featured marginalized characters in his films.
-The protagonist of Pickup on South Street is a pickpocket who keeps his beer in the East River instead of a refrigerator.
+The protagonist of Pickup on South Street is a pickpocket who lives on a floating shack in the East River.
 Shock Corridor concerns the patients of a mental hospital.
 Underworld U.S.A.
 (1961) focuses on an orphaned victim of mobsters.
-The lead female characters of Pickup on South Street, China Gate, and The Naked Kiss are prostitutes.
+The lead female characters of Pickup on South Street, China Gate, and The Naked Kiss are prostitutes or gun molls.
 These characters sometimes find retribution for the injustices against them.
 White Dog and The Crimson Kimono (1959) have definite antiracist elements.
-The Steel Helmet, set during the Korean War, contains dialogue about the internment of Japanese-Americans and the segregation of the American military in World War II, and features a racially mixed cast.
+The Steel Helmet, set during the Korean War, features a racially mixed cast and contains dialogue about the internment of Japanese-Americans and the segregation of the American military in World War II.

-A number of Fuller's films, including The Naked Kiss, The Baron of Arizona, Shockproof, House of Bamboo, Forty Guns, and The Big Red One, feature a leading character with the same name, Griff.
+Several Fuller's films, including The Naked Kiss, The Baron of Arizona, Shockproof, House of Bamboo, Forty Guns, and The Big Red One, feature a leading character with the same name, Griff.

-Death
+Later life and death

 In the early 1990s, Samuel Fuller, along with his wife, Christa, and their daughter Samantha, settled into a small apartment at 61 rue de Reuilly in the 12th arrondissement of Paris, but after he suffered a stroke in 1994, they returned to the States the following year.
 They resided in Los Angeles, where Fuller lived until he died at home of natural causes.

 In November 1997, the Directors Guild held a three-hour memorial in his honor, hosted by Curtis Hanson, his longtime friend and co-writer on White Dog.
 He was survived by his wife and daughter.